 - When a Cracked article made a throwaway joke about Cleveland, the writer included a picture of a welcome sign for Cleveland...Georgia.
 Its slogan was "Gateway to the Mountains."
 The closest mountains to Cleveland, Ohio are a hundred miles away in western Pennsylvania.

 - Several episodes of Family Guy (set in Rhode Island but, of course, written in L.A.) feature a rugged, mountainous landscape forested with pine trees.
 Rhode Island does have some hills, but not very large or jagged ones.
 Its highest point is 812 feet.
 Also, New England has many pine trees, but the native tree, the Eastern White Pine, looks rather distinct from the bushier Ponderosa of the West.

-- Dubbing of series can cause this if in said dub the setting of the series is changed to the country in which the dub airs.
-For example; in the Dutch dubs of Rugrats and All Grown Up!, both series are suddenly supposed to be set in The Netherlands rather than the US, despite landscapes like mountains and deserts being present in them.
+- This can often pop up as a result of a Thinly Veiled Dub Country Change.
+For example, in the Dutch dubs of Rugrats and All Grown Up!, both series are suddenly supposed to be set in The Netherlands rather than the US, despite landscapes like mountains and deserts being present in them.

 - In the Inspector Gadget episode "The Curse of the Pharaoh", Gadget drives off a sheer cliff in a sandy Egyptian desert.
 He lampshades this with "There are no cliffs in the desert, it's just a mirage!"